Staffbase/gha-workflows/README.md

         "any important args"
       # optional: generate provenance attestation for the build, default: false
       docker-build-provenance: "mode=min,inline-only=true"
-      # optional: set the target stage to build
-      docker-build-target: "any target"
       # optional: path to the Dockerfile, default: ./Dockerfile
       docker-file: <path-to-Dockerfile>
       # optional: name of the docker image, default: private/<repository_name>